windley/CS462-Event-Edition/design_exercises/Fast-flower-delivery.md

 # Do This

-For each of the following steps, use whatever documentation technique that you think will communicate your plans.
-Appoint one member of your group as the scribe and have that person record your architecture.
+For each of the following steps, use whatever documentation technique that you think will communicate your design.

-- Describe the use cases.
-That is, what are the roles that users of the system will have?
-What functionality is available to each of the roles?
-Which are the primary use cases.
-- Describe the data model.
+1. Write down four primary user stories for Fast Flower Delivery.
+A user story is one sentence that describes someone doing something to something or someone else.
+For example, a user story for an ecommerce Web site might be "Customer adds item to shopping cart."
+Avoid generic names like "user" and use specific names like "customer" instead.
+Do not do any user stories for logging in, logging out, etc.
+2. Describe a data model that supports the user stories you created in (1).
 What data needs to be stored and how is it structured?
-- Describe the user interface for the primary use cases.
-You should produce a page flow diagram.
-- What external APIs or services will you use?
-- What internal API will you deliver?

-***Note:*** You don't have to do these in the order I have here.
-You may want to do them some other way.
+3. Design an API for the data model and user stories in (2) and (3).
+Note that this doesn't have to be a complete API, just enough to support your user stories.

 # Deliverables

-Put the following on a single poster page for display:

-- Describe the primary use cases.
-- Diagram your data model
-- Show the page flow for the primary use cases.
-- List and briefly describe the business logic functions.

-# Activity

-The instructor will give this to you at the appropriate time.
+Turn in

+1. Your user stories.
+2. A diagram of the model.
+3. A Swagger file for the API you designed above.
+You should use the Swagger editor at swagger.io to create it.